Our admission requirements vary by applicant type:

 Indigenous Admission Policy

-If you have self-identified as Indigenous First Nations (Status or Non-status), Métis or Inuit and do not meet the competitive grade point average (GPA) for admission – but still meet the minimum 70% high school GPA – you may apply to have a separate assessment conducted by our committee.
+If you have self-identified as First Nation (Non-status or Status), Inuit or Métis and do not meet the competitive grade point average (GPA) for admission – but still meet the minimum 70% high school GPA – you may apply to have a separate assessment conducted by our committee.

 The committee includes members from the faculty of application, Admissions, and Indigenous Education and Cultural Services.
 The committee will consider student history, work experience, educational goals and other achievements in delivering a recommendation for admissibility.